 Her works hang in the World Bank, The Falls Church Episcopal, in several corporations in the region and in numerous private collections.

-One of her favorite things to do besides paint is to help other people find delight in their own creativity, and so she speaks about the intersection of art and faith for Christian organizations.
+One of her favorite things to do besides paint is to help other people find delight in their own creativity, and so she speaks about the intersection of art and faith for various organizations.
 Having taught art to children for over 15 years, she currently gives private art lessons in her home.

 She lives in McLean, Virginia, with her family.